AllianceSoftware/alliance-platform-py/packages/ap-ui/docs/templatetags.rst

 ``renderPaginationItemAsLink`` when ``isPageSizeSelectable`` is false.

 Both ``variant="default"`` and ``variant="compact"`` and the ``sm``/``md`` sizes use the React component's CSS classes.
-Its container-query styles provide the no-JavaScript responsive baseline.
+Static pagination precomputes page ranges for the React defaults and uses container queries to select sibling/boundary counts of 1/1 at 620px and 1/0 at 450px, providing responsive behaviour without JavaScript.
+Custom ``breakpoints`` remain unsupported.
 Previous and next controls at the range limits, and every control when ``is_disabled=True``, omit ``href`` and render ``aria-disabled="true"`` with ``tabindex="-1"`` so they are noninteractive without relying on React's event handling.